theborg3of5/Userscripts/urlReplacerRedirector/README.md

 ### Option 1: Make targets more specific

-On way to get around this is add more text to the start and/or end of the targets (and since we want to keep that text, also add it to their replacements).
+One way to get around this is add more text to the start and/or end of the targets (and since we want to keep that text, also add it to their replacements).

 For example, we might add **company.com/** to the start to make sure we only replace our desired bit:
 | Targets | Replacements |